 2.4 Statistics

 All analysis was performed in R v3.6.0 (R Core Team, 2019).
+As the initial goal of the paper was to demonstrate the applicability of Multivariate generalised linear models to otolith chemistry and shape data it is necessary to also show the results of a standard analysis method as a baseline.
+We choose to use a common distance-based analysis, PERMANOVA with a nMDS ordination plot to visualise the differences.
+Using the vegan R package, we created a dissimilarity matrix using Euclidean distances as is common for otolith datasets using the ‘vegdist()’ function (REFS).
+Distance based analyses such as PERMANOVA have an often untested assumption of homogeneity of variance between groups.
+If this assumption is violated, then it is possible that any differences identified using distance based analyses may be differences in variance between groups rather than actual multivariate differences.
+To check this assumption we performed a dispersion test using the ‘betadisper()’ function where a significant result (P < 0.05) indicates unequal variance between groups and therefore a violation of the assumptions of PERMANOVA.
+If this assumption was satisfied, we proceed with the PERMANOVA for multivariate differences between our three sites using the ‘adonis’ function.
+If the assumption of homogeneity of variance was met we also created a nMDS ordination plot using the’isoMDS’ function from the MASS R package (REF) based upon the earlier created distance matrix.

 For the model-based MGLM analysis we followed the analysis guidelines provided in Warton et al. (2015), following a defined modelling process.
 We first identified our question: Are there differences in otolith chemistry or otolith shape between the three groups of C. striata?
 Secondly, we considered our data.
 We had only one predictor variable, Site (a categorical variable) and many response variables (all the elemental concentrations and shape coefficients).
 Thirdly, we conducted exploratory data analysis but as we only had a single categorical predictor variable this was limited.
 Next, we selected an appropriate model for the question.
 Our goal was to compare means between three groups using multivariate data and our a priori hypothesis was that there will be multivariate differences between the three sites.
 Both the otolith chemistry and shape data are positive continuous data, therefore, tweedie error distributions were considered as the most appropriate fit for our data.
-We therefore used multivariate generalised linear models (MGLMs) with a tweedie error distributions (variance power 1.01) to test for our hypothesis.
+We therefore used multivariate generalised linear models (MGLMs) with a tweedie error distributions (variance power 1.9) to test for our hypothesis.
 When using multivariate models it is important to understand the relationship between the mean of each response variable and the observed variance (Warton, 2008, Warton et al., 2012).
 To investigate this relationship in our data, we created mean variance plots which show how the variance changes with the mean of each variable.
 The mean variance plots identified that for both chemistry and shape data, as the mean increased, the variance also increased (Figure 2).
 As a final step prior to inspecting the results, we assessed our models.
 To assess if the MGLMs with tweedie error distributions accurately captured the properties of our data, residual plots were inspected for each model.
 No strong pattern were visible and the models were deemed to be accurately representing our data (Figure 3), allowing the use of these models to address our hypothesis.
 All MGLM models were run using the ‘manyany’ function in the ‘mvabund’ R package (Wang et al., 2012).